IACT Singapore

 Dialogic-Diagnostic Arts Therapist Program

-Dialogic-Diagnostic Arts Therapy is an innovative therapeutic approach that integrates artistic expression with diagnostic techniques to uncover and address emotional and cognitive processes.
-The program aims to qualify trainees as licensed Dialogic-Diagnostic Arts Therapy professionals.
-The significance of arts therapy is also acknowledged by the World Health Organization (WHO), which emphasizes the therapeutic benefits of creative expression in promoting mental health and well-being.
-Arts therapy under WHO’s framework supports holistic development, encouraging emotional, social, and cognitive growth through non-verbal communication and creative exploration.
+The significance of arts therapy is recognized globally by the World Health Organization (WHO), which affirms the profound therapeutic benefits of creative expression in promoting mental health and well-being.
+Under WHO’s framework, arts therapy supports holistic development — nurturing emotional, social, and cognitive growth through non-verbal communication and the transformative power of creative exploration.

 Roles and Responsibilities

-Dialogic-Diagnostic Arts Therapists (DDATs) are trained to use artistic methods such as drawing, painting, and other visual representations as diagnostic and therapeutic tools.
-Their responsibilities include conducting assessments through artistic expressions, interpreting the significance of symbols and artifacts, and understanding the latent psyche and mental states of the creator.
-They utilize various artistic methods, including drawing a house, a tree, a person, and a family, to analyze socio-emotional development and family dynamics.
-These therapists are also responsible for identifying hidden issues within the depicted scenarios and developing personalized intervention and counseling strategies to address social-emotional and behavioral difficulties.
+Their responsibilities include conducting assessments through artistic expression, interpreting the layered significance of symbols and artifacts, and gaining insight into the latent psychological and emotional states of the creator.
+DDATs employ a diverse range of artistic approaches, such as drawing a house, a tree, a person, or a family, to analyze socio-emotional development and family dynamics with sensitivity and precision.
+They are also skilled in identifying underlying issues within depicted scenarios, and in developing personalized intervention and counseling strategies to address social-emotional and behavioral difficulties in a meaningful and lasting way.

 Practical Therapy Knowledge and Intervention Skills